 What’s better in terms of marketing — SEO vs. AdWords

-The main components of SEM or Search Engine Marketing, among your most valuable tools when running digital marketing campaigns, are SEO and AdWords.
+SEO and AdWords – the main components of Search Engine Marketing – are among your most valuable tools when running digital marketing campaigns.

 Depending on your business and marketing goals, they will have differences and similarities.
 Thus, depending on the circumstances, you might need to use them together or separately.

 SEO or Search Engine Optimization has to do with getting better rankings in the search engine results pages of Google, Yahoo, Bing, and other major search engines.
 You need to make sure that your website is search engine friendly in order to achieve that.

 A website that can be ‘read’ easily by search engines and used with ease by users is a search engine friendly website.

 The main idea is to have a website that’s fast and functional with unique content that offers a good end-user experience.

 Are you new to digital marketing?
 You may have noticed somebody talking about PPC, Adwords, and terms like CPC, bids, and campaigns without knowing what these buzzwords mean.